bfraboni/bfraboni.github.io/_posts/2019-09-03-setup-jekyl-website.md

 ---
-layout: posts
-title:  "Set up Jekyll"
+title:  "Set up Jekyll website"
 ---

 ## How to set up a Github static page with Jekill